RiyaParikh0112/Unpaired-Image-Translation/README.md

 ## 2. Generator 🥷

 The generator is an encoder-decoder model architecture.
 The model takes a source image (e.g. scenary photo) and generates a target image (e.g. van gogh photo).
-It does this by first downsampling or encoding the input image down to a bottleneck layer, then interpreting the encoding with a number of ResNet layers that use skip connections, followed by a series of layers that upsample or decode the representation to the size of the output image.
+It does this by first downsampling or encoding the input image down to a bottleneck layer, then interpreting the encoding with a number of ResNet layers that use skip connections, followed by a series of layers that upsample or decode the representation to the size of the output image.\
+we can define a function that will create the 9-resnet block version for 256×256 input images.
+This can easily be changed to the 6-resnet block version by setting image_shape to (128x128x3) and n_resnet function argument to 6.

 ## Screenshots
 ![Model](https://i.ibb.co/Y3ykG0H/Screenshot-2023-04-11-at-9-59-57-AM.png)